BBC Radio 2 Timeline 1967-2006

 Drivetime show with Nick Page

-Benny Green presents Art Of The Songwriter
+Benny Green presented Art Of The Songwriter

 On The Third Beat, a programme of orchestral music from BBC Scotland.
 Brain Fahey led the orchestra.
 Introduced by James Alexander Gordon, summer Tuesdays at 7.30pm.